nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 The example we have just discussed uses the `add` command.
 The usage of the `MEDICAL_RECORD_URL` field in `edit` works in the same way as described in the `add` example as well.

+Another method to access the online medical record of the patient directly (without the copy-and-paste mechanism) is shown in the `showMr` command section below.

 ### Clearing all entries: `clear`

 This command helps clear all patients' information from **Hospify**.